nickng/bibtex/README.md

 ## `nickng/bibtex` is a bibtex parser and library for Go.

-The bibtex format is standardised, this parser follows the descriptions found [here](http://maverick.inria.fr/~Xavier.Decoret/resources/xdkbibtex/bibtex_summary.html).
+The bibtex format is not standardised, this parser follows the descriptions found [here](http://maverick.inria.fr/~Xavier.Decoret/resources/xdkbibtex/bibtex_summary.html).
 Please file any issues with a minimal working example.